gobwas/influent.rs/README.md

 Library **is not under active development** right now.

-PR are welcome and merged from time to time.
+PRs are welcome and merged from time to time.
 If you want to become a collaborator of this library please let me know.

 ## Install